This picture will be mintable soon

 Bastiaan van Roekel

-What Is Turing Completeness?
+What is Turing Completeness?

-Why Is Turing Completeness Relevant for Blockchain & Fintech?
+Why is Turing Completeness Relevant for Blockchain & Fintech?

-How Important Is Turing Completeness?
+How Important is Turing Completeness?

 Bastiaan van Roekel